danylaksono/decarbonisation-glyphmap-planner/docs/index.md

 ];

 // Pre-compute time series data for all LSOAs to optimize streamgraph rendering
-// This creates a lookup object for quick access when drawing the glyphs

-function normaliseTimeSeriesLookup(timeSeriesLookup, keysToNormalise) {
+// This creates a lookup object for quick access when drawing the timeseries glyphs function normaliseTimeSeriesLookup(timeSeriesLookup, keysToNormalise) {
   const combined = [];